-- 22. The principle policy considerations are; harm from the loss of the zone N controlled permit parking and an assessment against saved local plan policy HOU13 for the provision of new housing.
+- 18. The principle policy considerations are and harm from the loss of the zone N controlled permit parking and an assessment against saved local plan policy HOU13 for the provision of new housing.
 National policy in PPG13 has recently changed to remove the requirement for councils to limit the number of parking spaces allowed in new residential developments and placing the onus on councils and communities to adopt policies appropriate for their area.
 Currently saved and adopted local plan polices remain in place which set out maximum parking standards for the City.
-There are no planning policies which seek the retention of parking provision. - 23.
+There are no planning policies which seek the retention of parking provision.
+However, it is appropriate on a case by case basis to consider whether. - 19.
 The Council decision to dispose of the car park to a registered provider of affordable housing has been taken by the Executive on 28 July 2010 and therefore the disposal and loss of the car park are not matters directly for consideration by the planning committee.
-The relevant planning considerations are whether the loss of parking provision would have material or detrimental effects on the locality and the acceptability of housing development on the site. - 24.
-Notwithstanding the above, if the loss of parking were to be weighed against the provision of affordable housing, in planning terms the weight is very clearly in favour of the latter.
-On the one hand parking provision has no protection under planning policies and planning policy is generally directed towards the promotion of non car modes of transport, on the other affordable housing is promoted through national, regional and local planning policy in particular policy 4 of the emerging JCS. - 25.
-The proposals would increase pressure for on-street parking, however it is considered that this can only be a material consideration, to which any significant weight can be given, where there are demonstrable safety issues that cannot be resolved by the introduction or enforcement of on-street parking controls.
+The relevant planning considerations are whether the loss of parking provision would have material or detrimental effects on the locality and the acceptability of housing development on the site. - 20.
+The proposals would increase pressure for on-street parking, however it is considered that this can only be a material consideration where there are demonstrable safety issues that cannot be resolved by the introduction or enforcement of on-street parking controls.
 This particular area is already fully covered by on-street parking controls that should deal with any highway safety issues consistent with paragraph 50 of PPG13.
-The access to the site is also unaltered and it is not considered that the proposals would result in any increase in traffic movements at the access. - 26.
+The access to the site is also unaltered and it is not considered that the proposals would result in any increase in traffic movements at the access. - 21.
 In terms of policy HOU13, the site is a brownfield site located to the west of Norwich within easy walking distance of the Dereham Road local centre.
 The site is in a sustainable location for new housing with good pedestrian, cycle and public transport links to the City Centre.
 The proposals are at a density of 51 dwellings per hectare which is considered acceptable and consistent with the surrounding residential area.
 The proposals are therefore considered to be acceptable in principle subject to assessment against the criteria in policy HOU13, other development plan policies and material considerations.